madushaperera07/madushaperera07/README.md

 - 👋 Hi, I’m @madushaperera07
 - 👀 I’m interested in Software and IOT development
 - 🌱 I’m currently learning at university of colombo
-- 💞️ I’m looking to collaborate onsoftware engineering industry
+- 💞️ I’m looking to collaborate on software engineering industry

 <!---
 madushaperera07/madushaperera07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.